mtorpey/FeedbackHelper/README.md

 Originally written as part of a CS5099 project at the University of St Andrews

-Later contributions by Michael Young and Johannes Zelger
+Later contributions by Michael Young, Johannes Zelger, and Oluwanifemi Fadare

 This fork maintained by Michael Young